top of page

 In the early 20th century, Hughes Court shared Snows Court's reputation for overcrowding, disease, and crime.
 Housing "reformer" Rev. Wilbur V. Mallalieu wrote in 1912 that Snows Court, "a festering sore in the District of Columbia" was "almost immediately connected with Hughes Court, another interior alley.
 The two form one underworld community."
 Charles Frederick Weller in "Neglected Neighbors" (1909) (p.
 246) included both alleys as part of "a large area of stagnation," noting that "[o]dors from the gas works and influences from large breweries are especially evident here."

-There is a folktale concerning a notorious resident of Hughes Court named Sam McKeever.
+There is a folktale concerning a notorious resident of Hughes Court named Sam McKeever who lived in the court for 7 years.
 He worked as rag merchant by day.
 But by night, he was a grave robber and body-snatcher, who sold the bodies to medical schools.
 The story is one night in 1918, he came upon a woman in a park, jumped her from behind, threw a bag over her, knocked her on the head, and sold her to a medical school.
 When he got home to Hughes Court, his wife was missing and he realized what he had done, but it was too late.

 Recollections